-False-negative and false-positive rates could not be reliably estimated for the LFQ, because only a subset of screen-negative patients received diagnostic spirometry in the single external validation study of this questionnaire; however, the majority of those who screened positive on the questionnaire were determined to be false positive (74.2%) (Table 13).111

-The COPD-PS demonstrated a lower false-positive rate compared to the CDQ.
-At a cutpoint of greater than or equal to 4, the COPD-PS resulted in a false-positive rate of 27 percent, with 33 percent missed cases.
-At a cutpoint of greater than or equal to 5, the false-positive rate was 21 percent, with more than half of cases missed (65% false negatives).
+False-negative and false-positive rates could not be reliably estimated for the LFQ, because only a subset of screen-negative patients received diagnostic spirometry in the single external validation study of this questionnaire; however, the majority of those who screened positive on the questionnaire were determined to be false positive (74.2%) (Table 13).111 or greater, the COPD-PS resulted in a false-positive rate of 27 percent, with 33 percent missed cases.
+At a cutpoint of 5 or greater, the false-positive rate was 21 percent, with more than half of cases missed (65% false negatives).